 Prior to rejoining Thompson Hine in 2013, Diane was a vice president/trust officer at Key Private Bank.
 She also served as a career law clerk for the Honorable Walter Rice, United States District Court.

-- Provides probate administration legal services as well as estate planning services to individual clients and business owners, focusing on family wealth transfer planning and business succession planning.
+- Provides probate administration legal services as well as estate planning services to individual clients and business owners, focusing on family wealth transfer planning.

 - Served as trust/administrative officer, managing all aspects of wealth administration for various high net worth family relationships.

 - As a career law clerk in the federal court system, wrote and published a multitude of legal documents, including decisions, orders, jury instructions, findings of facts and conclusions of law, and appellate-like reviews of lower tribunal decisions.

 - "What are the Real Requirements for Interest Deductibility?
 An Analysis of Revenue Procedure 94-272," 21 Dayton L. Rev. 145

 - Earned designation of Certified Trust and Financial Advisor (CTFA), as trust officer